How to Win ChatGPT Citations (2026 Research)

 Add lastUpdated to your schema.
 Make sure it matches the visible date on your page.

-The Mechanism: Answer Engines prioritize the newest answer.
-If your schema says "2024" but your content is new, the bot trusts the schema.
-It marks you as "Stale".
+The Mechanism: Answer engines prioritize the newest answer.
+If your schema says "2024" but your content is new, the bot trusts the schema and marks you as stale.

 Implementation Plan

-You do not need a new team.
-You do not need a new budget.
+You do not need a new team or a new budget.
 You can do this today.

 Step 1: Audit Your Density Run your URL through a density checker.
-If your score is below 0.15, you are invisible.
-You need to add more nouns.
+If your score is below 0.15, you are invisible, and you need to add more nouns.

 Step 3: Align Your Intent Look at your headers.
-Do they say "Features"?
-Change them.
-They should say "For Founders" or "For Agencies".
+If they say "Features," change them.
+They should say "For Founders" or "For Agencies."
 Call out your buyer.

 Step 4: Choose Your Path